 6. Pregnant Women

-Pregnant woman are told to stay away from coffee, alcohol, sushi and now, the outdoors.
+A pregnant woman is told to stay away from coffee, alcohol, sushi and now, the outdoors.
 Research shows that pregnant women are a degree warmer and exhale up to 20% more carbon dioxide than the average person, putting them at a higher risk of getting a mosquito bite.

 Now that you’re aware of how you attract mosquitos, you can begin to make a conscious effort to mitigate your risk of being a mosquito magnet.
 Platinum Mosquito Protection wants you to spend your summer outdoors, carefree.
 Call us today to learn how we can help you reclaim your backyard® and live life without mosquitos®